nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

 Occurrence Frequencies
 ======================

-In a certain sense, the fact the teams can score more quickly does not automatically lead to the conclusion that big comebacks should be more probable: I mean, if you are down and can score quick, so can your opponent and keep you down.
+In a certain sense, the fact that teams can score more quickly does not automatically lead to the conclusion that big comebacks should be more probable: I mean, if you are down and can score quickly, so can your opponent and keep you down.

 So a related question is: are there simply more games with large deficits?
 Plotting the occurrence rate between the eras we see: